You might be surprised, but it’s usually not painful and is a completely painless procedure that delivers a bright, beautiful smile.

 One key aspect of dental bonding lies in color matching.
 The dentist uses a shade guide to ensure the composite resin perfectly matches your natural tooth color.
 This makes for an undetectable restoration and leaves you with a naturally beautiful smile.

 The success of this step relies heavily on the expertise of your dentist, who meticulously adjusts colors to get an exact match.

 During a dental bonding procedure

 After preparing the tooth, the dentist will apply the bonding material directly to the surface.
 They will mold the resin to fit the shape of your tooth, replace small chips, extend a shorter tooth, or fill in any gaps that you are trying to address between two teeth.
-Once the resin is in place, a special light is applied to help harden the resin.
-Once hardened, they will have you bite down several times in order to ensure the resin is in place and that your bite is natural.
-They will repeat the process if needed.

 After the tooth bonding procedure, you can expect to have a slightly different feel in your mouth.
 Changes to the shape or thickness of your tooth or teeth can take time to adjust to, but it will become your new normal in no time.
 You will leave the cosmetic dentist’s office with your new, beautiful smile.

 The Role of Composite Resin in Dental Bonding

 A major player in this process is composite resin.
 Well, think of it like putty: flexible yet firm once set and able to be molded into any shape necessary before hardening onto the tooth surface.